engineerJishnu/Hello-World---First-Repository/README.md

 I have "Prana" - the Sanskrit word for "life force / Life Energy" and thus I am known as Prani ...in short a living being.

-Karma means action, work or deed.
+Then there is another term in Sanskrit named "Karma" means action, work or deed.

 In the spiritual principle of cause and effect where good intent and good deeds contribute to good karma and future happiness, while bad intent and bad deeds contribute to bad karma and future suffering.